OpenConceptLab/ocldev/README.md

 * OclExport & OclExportFactory - Used to fetch exports from OCL
 * OclCsvToJsonConverter - Used to convert CSV files to OCL-formatted JSON
 * OclValidator - Validates OCL-formatted JSON and CSV resources and resource lists

+## Deployment to PyPi
+OCL's continuous integration service (Bamboo) offers two custom build plans to deploy the `ocldev` package to the test or the production PyPi servers.
+PyPi requires that the version number is unique in https://github.com/OpenConceptLab/ocldev/blob/master/setup.py#L8, otherwise PyPi will return an error.
+A user account is required to access OCL's CI service.